lskillen/dotfiles/README.md

 - Solarized colourscheme for both vim and gnome-terminal [desktop].
 - Installation of system-wide packages (see packages.txt) [desktop].
 - Installation of python packages (see requirements.txt).
-- YouCompleteMe for clang-based semantic completion of code [desktop].
-- The "libgcrypt11" package for ubuntu 15.04 (for spotify, gah) [desktop].

 Please refer the simple/extended usage to see how this works.